Chief Executive Officer and Chairman of the Board

 With over Fifteen years of US Marine Corps Intelligence, Infantry, and Operational experience, Todd's expertise in Operational and Tactical Intelligence planning supporting the Joint Improvised Explosive Device Defeat Organization (JIEDDO), SOF Elements, Marine Expeditionary Force, and Infantry Battalions during Operation Iraqi Freedom (OIF) and all source intelligence fusion supporting Multi National Forces-West Counter Improvised Explosive Device (IED) operations in OIF, is not only an asset to Vancro but a key element of confidence for both our troops and our personnel OCONUS.

-Jason Evans is the Vice President of Business Development and a Board Member for Vancro working to capitalize on contracting trends, shape contracting ventures and work with decision makers focused on opportunities within the Department of Defense, Federal Agencies, Department of Homeland Security and Department of Veterans Affairs.
+Jason Evans is the Vice President of Business Development Vancro working to capitalize on contracting trends, shape contracting ventures and work with decision makers focused on opportunities within the Department of Defense, Federal Agencies, Department of Homeland Security and Department of Veterans Affairs.
 He is experienced in opening doors with potential partners, leading exploratory talks and weighing options and developing innovating approaches to determine next steps in winning business.

 His industry areas of expertise include Unmanned Aerial Systems (UAS), Intelligence Operations & Support, Technology Research and Development and Acquisition, Counter Improvised Explosive Device (CIED) Exploitation and Training, Military Information Support Operations (Computer Network Operations, Electronic Warfare, Operations Security, Military Deception, Psychological Operations), Database Systems Development and Management, Business Management, and Project Management.